HillaryDanan/abstraction-intelligence/README.md

 - Chain-of-thought prompting should improve stage 3 tasks more than stage 4 tasks
 - LLMs should show mixed compositional generalization — succeeding on some novel compositions, failing on others — reflecting partial but incomplete compositional abstraction

-**Architecture and Self-Reference**
+**Architecture and Self-Reference (*e*-Governed Dynamics)**

 - Feedforward architectures will show qualitative limits on tasks requiring self-reference, regardless of scale
 - A complexity threshold exists above which integrated self-monitoring becomes computationally necessary
-- Self-referential learning curves should follow *e*-governed (exponential/logistic) dynamics, not power laws
+- Self-referential learning curves should follow *e*-governed (exponential/logistic) dynamics, not power laws — discriminable via asymptote tests, log-linear vs. log-log plotting, and characteristic time constant ratios (63.2%, 86.5%, 95% of asymptote at τ, 2τ, 3τ)
-- Neural systems implementing self-reference should exhibit characteristic time constants related to *e*
+- Neural systems implementing self-reference should exhibit characteristic time constants related to *e*, with cross-system invariance: time constant ratios should equal inverse processing speed ratios
+- Measured compositionality (Paper 2 metrics) should correlate with the dynamical exponent β — higher compositionality yields dynamics closer to pure exponential
+- Self-referential systems with feedback delays should exhibit oscillatory dynamics governed by *π* (damped oscillations, limit cycles), with the *e*-*π* signature (exponential envelope, sinusoidal oscillation) as evidence of delayed self-reference

 **Embodiment and Grounding**